Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 Solid Queue is the path of least resistance for Rails 8.
 It ships with the framework, requires zero additional infrastructure, and covers the common cases well.

-I covered Solid Queue setup in detail in the practical guide, so I won’t repeat the installation here.
-The short version: bin/rails solid_queue:install, run migrations, configure config/solid_queue.yml, and you’re running.
+I covered Solid Queue setup in detail in the practical guide, so I won't repeat the installation here.
+The short version: bin/rails solid_queue:install, bin/rails db:prepare, tune config/queue.yml, and you're running.

 Where Solid Queue Shines

-Solid Queue’s killer feature is transactional enqueue.
+Transactional enqueue is Solid Queue's strongest argument.
 When you create a record and enqueue a job in the same request, both happen in the same database transaction:

 ActiveRecord::Base.transaction do